 Medical Students must complete the mandated credentialing documentation that is required by each of our clinical partner institutions and provide the required documents.
-Each clinical affiliate may have additional paperwork specific to their site.
+Each clinical affiliate may have additional paperwork and/or specific to their site.
 The Clerkship Coordinator will work with you to be sure all appropriate documentation is completed and submitted prior to any on-site experiences.
+The full Credentialing Policy can be accessed here.